Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Jaguars stats and trends

-- In Jacksonville's 11 games this season, it has four wins against the spread.

-- The Jaguars have been underdogs by 12 points or more once this year and covered the spread.
+- The Jaguars covered the spread in their only game when underdogs by 12.5 points or more.

-- Jacksonville's games this year have hit the over on only two of 11 set point totals (18.2%).
+- Jacksonville's games this season have gone over the total in only two out of 11 opportunities (18.2%).

-- In games that Jacksonville picks up over 351.6 yards, the team is 1-4 against the spread and 1-4 overall.
+- When Jacksonville amasses over 351.6 yards, the team is 1-4 against the spread and 1-4 overall.

-- This year the Jaguars have turned the ball over 19 times, four more than the Rams' takeaways (15).
+- The Jaguars have turned the ball over 19 times this season, four more turnovers than the Rams have forced (15).

 Home and road insights